Work to Work UAE industrial safety + applied AI Book site survey

 Define one yard lane, one owner group, and one success measure so the first project stays manageable for plant operations and HSE teams.

-Make the first review useful to plant, logistics, and HSE leadership.
+Give something useful to plant, logistics, and HSE leadership.

 • Truck routes, contractor-vehicle lanes, and loading-point movement timing